jagtostado/Insurance-Pricing-Validation/README.md

 # Insurance-Pricing-Validation

-What is this project?
+## 📌 Overview

-This project is a simple Python program that checks whether motor insurance prices are correct.
+This project is a simple Python program that validates motor insurance prices.

 Insurance prices depend on:

-the type of product,
+- product type,

-the coverage variant,
+- coverage variant,

-and the deductible.

-Because pricing data can contain mistakes, this program automatically:
+- deductible level.

-calculates the correct price using predefined rules,
+The program automatically calculates the expected price using predefined business rules, detects inconsistencies in the input data, corrects them, and reports all detected pricing errors.

-compares it with the given price,

-fixes the price if it is wrong,

-and reports all detected inconsistencies.

-How does it work?
+---

+## ⚙️ How It Works

-Each insurance product has:
+Each insurance product is defined by:

-a base price,
+- a **base price**,

-a variant factor (basic, comfort, premium),
+- a **variant factor** (basic, comfort, premium),

-and a deductible factor (100, 200, 500).
+- a **deductible factor** (100, 200, 500).

-The expected price is calculated by applying these factors step by step to the base price.
+The expected price is calculated by applying these factors step by step to the base product price.

-If the original price does not match the expected one, the program replaces it with the correct value and logs the change.
+If the provided price does not match the expected value, the program replaces it with the correct one and logs the discrepancy.

-What does the program return?
+---

+## 📊 Output

-Given a set of input prices, the program returns:
+Given a dictionary of input prices, the program produces:

-a dictionary with corrected prices,
+- a dictionary containing the **corrected prices**,

-and a list of price inconsistencies, showing what was wrong and how it was fixed.

-This makes the pricing logic easy to verify and audit.

-Why is this useful?

-This type of validation is useful when:

-pricing rules must be enforced consistently,

-pricing data comes from multiple sources,

-or incorrect prices need to be detected automatically.

-The project shows how business rules can be translated into clear and maintainable Python code.

-Notes

-The focus of the project is clarity and correctness.

-Business rules are explicit and easy to modify.

-The implementation is intentionally simple and easy to follow.
+- a list of **detected inconsistencies**, showing: